Champii/Nodulator/README.md

 ## Philosophy

-`Nodulator` is a project that is trying to make a big overlay to every traditional packages used to make REST client/server applications in CoffeeScript.
+`Nodulator` is a project that is trying to make a big overlay to every traditional packages used to make REST client/server applications in Javascript/CoffeeScript/LiveScript/...

 Its main goal is to give developers a complex REST routing system, an ORM and high-level modules, encapsulating every classic behaviour needed to create complex projects.

-Its core provides everything needed to build powerfull and highly modulable REST APIs, and allow the developer to reuse his code through every projects.
+Its core provides everything needed to build powerful and highly modulable REST APIs, and allow the developer to reuse his code through every projects.

-With this framework, you can avoid 10 or 20 hours boostraping a project from scratch or looking for the right technology to implement.

 ___
 ## Developers